fluentassertions/fluentassertions.analyzers/docs/Nunit4Analyzer.md

 // old assertion:
 CollectionAssert.AllItemsAreNotNull(collection); /* fail message:   Assert.That(collection, Is.All.Not.Null)
   Expected: all items not null
   But was:  < 1, null, True >
   First non-matching item at index [1]:  null
+ */
+Assert.That(collection, Has.None.Null); /* fail message:   Assert.That(collection, Has.None.Null)
+  Expected: no item null
+  But was:  < 1, null, True >
+  First non-matching item at index [1]:  null
+ */
+Assert.That(collection, Is.All.Not.Null); /* fail message:   Assert.That(collection, Is.All.Not.Null)
+  Expected: all items not null
+  But was:  < 1, null, True >
+  First non-matching item at index [1]:  null